WowWee: Under Hasbro

 Shortly before the Hasbro sale, Peter Yanofsky reportedly caught physicist/roboticist Mark Tilden on the Discovery Channel, and soon hired him as a consultant.
 Initially Tilden worked part-time with WowWee while he continued his work with the Los Alamos National Laboratory, but in 2001, Tilden joined the company full-time.
 One of his first products with WowWee was the B.I.O.
 Bug, released in 2001.
 Unfortunately, while sales were doing well, they weren't as strong as either WowWee or Hasbro would have liked.
 In part this has been attributed to the after-effects of 9/11 and the anthrax attacks, while Tilden has also expressed disappointment with some of the limitations placed on the product design by Hasbro.
 After moving to WowWee full-time in 2001, Tilden focused his attention on developing Robosapien.

 While Tilden was developing Robosapien, Hasbro canceled the project several times, leading Yanofsky to negotiate out of the contract in 2003.
 Robosapien was released in 2004, and over 1.5 million were reportedly sold in the first five months of sale.
 Robosapien was the first commercially available biomorphic robot, and the first to integrate personality-like features.
 Tilden continued to develop the line with the Robosapien V2 (released in 2005), which added functionality like speech capability; RS Media robot (released in 2006), which included user-created functions, and Roboreptile (also in 2006).
-The Roboquad a four-legged robot (released in 2007); the RS Tri-Bot, a three-wheeled robot (released in summer 2008), and RS Media (2006).
+The Roboquad a four-legged robot (released in 2007); the RS Tri-Bot, a three-wheeled robot (released in summer 2008),.

 In 2007, working with inventor Sean Frawley, WowWee released the FlyTech Dragonfly – a remote control flying ornithopter.
 The Dragonfly was named as one of the inventions of the year by Time in 2007.
 The success of the Dragonfly led to other flying toys, such as the Bladestar (a remote controlled helicopter) and the Butterfly (a wind-up ornithopter aimed at younger children).